enriquegv001/ibm-call4code/README.md

 **Code of conduct**

      1. Commitment and long term view
      2. Open communication: Listen, share knowledge, appreciate others and motivate them.
-Keep it simple and always with transparent
+     3. Keep communication simple and always with transparent
-     3. Look always for continuous improvement, think big and challenge conventional wisdom
+     4. Look always for continuous improvement, think big and challenge conventional wisdom
-     4. Bias for action: Heuristic decision making + risk
+     5. Bias for action: Heuristic decision making + risk
-     5. Face issues with emotional intelligence and focuse
+     6. Face issues with emotional intelligence and focuse
-     6. Take responsibility for decisions
+     7. Take responsibility for decisions

 ## Additional information about the challenge
 **Judging criteria** minimum score of 0 and maximum score of 20 points